sammyvandenburg/Example-Repo/README.md

 ## Writing

-- Building a Secure Kubernetes Homelab with Talos Linux and FluxCD
+- Building a Production-Style Kubernetes Homelab with Talos Linux and FluxCD
 - Why I Chose Talos Linux Over a Traditional Node OS
 - Structuring GitOps for Repeatable Kubernetes Deployments
 - What My Homelab Taught Me About Platform Engineering